The Nisqually River bridge is set to be cleaned. This is what it means for I-5 traffic

 If you’re headed south the weekend of March 13-14, the freeway also will be reduced to two lanes during the same times.

-WSDOT officials ask that motorists travel early or postpone travel into the afternoon, add extra time and consider consolidating or eliminating discretionary trips.
+WSDOT officials ask that motorists travel early or postpone travel until the afternoon, add extra time and consider consolidating or eliminating trips.

 Comments